NBISweden/workshop-reproducible-research/pages/jupyter/jupyter-8-the-mrsa-case-study.md

 As you can imagine, having this very effortless way of sharing results can greatly increase the visibility of your work.
-You work as normal on your project, and push regularly to the repository as you would anyways, and the output is automatically available for anyone to see.
+You work as normal on your project, and push regularly to the repository as you would anyway, and the output is automatically available for anyone to see.
 Or for a select few if you're not ready to share your findings with the world quite yet.

-Say your notebook isn't on Github/Bitbucket.
+Say your notebook isn't on GitHub/Bitbucket.
 All hope isn't lost there.
 Jupyter.org provides a neat functionality called *nbviewer*, where you can paste a URL to any notebook and they will render it for you.
 Go to [https://nbviewer.jupyter.org](https://nbviewer.jupyter.org) and try